-Yes, the Police Department will pick up cats.
+The NSPPD does not pick up stray cats.
+Based on the ordinances, if an animal is running at large/a threat to the public, the NSPPD will become involved.
 By City Ordinance cats, like dogs, must be leashed if not on the owner’s private property.

 We’re sorry, but the Police Department does not respond to wild animal calls.
 We do not remove wildlife simply because it is on your property.
 However, if the animal is causing property damage you may set your own live traps.
 If you trap an animal, do not take it to some other part of town and release it.
 This could potentially spread disease.